The idyllic Hertfordshire village of Shenley sits in a pleasant rural position on the outskirts of North London.

 To the west of the village you can pick up the Ver-Colne Valley Walk.
 This long distance footpaths runs along the Rivers Colne and Ver through some lovely countryside.
 Next to the trail you'll also find Bricket Wood Common where there are some peaceful woodland trails.

 To the north there's the town of St Albans to explore.
 The St Albans Walk takes you to the Roman Verlulamium Park, the Watercress Wildlife Site and the River Ver.
+On the northern outskirts of the town there's also miles of good cycling and walking trails to be found around the Heartwood Forest near Sandridge.

 Also to the north there's the town of Hatfield where you can explore the grounds of the historic Hatfield House.
 The grounds include several waymarked walking trails with woodland, parkland and gardens to see.